phtan/counting-with-jimenez/README.md

 Suppose I want to count the number of steps I have taken.
 I have an accelerometer so I can have data on changes in acceleration over time.
-Given such data, how might I count the number of steps I have taken while the data was being collected?
+Given such data, how might I estimate the number of steps I have taken while the data was being collected?
 We attempt to solve such a problem.
 We implement an algorithm by Jimenez et al. (2009).

 ### Input

 The expected input is a CSV (Comma-separated values) file.
-Semantically speaking, the file contains readings from an accelerometer, in the x-axis, y-axis and z-axis.
+Semantically speaking, the file contains readings from an accelerometer.
+Each line in the file corresponds to a set of three readings, one each in the x-axis, y-axis and z-axis.

 The following is an example of a CSV file with 5 sets of readings: